 - Respiratory complications

 - Respiratory failure

-Bayview Recovery can help you through your detox — which is crucial to your recovery — but we can help you in many more ways.
+Bayview Recovery can help you through your detox, which is crucial to your recovery.
+However, we can help you in many more ways.
 A full recovery requires you to learn how to manage urges as well as heal past wounds.
 Otherwise, it will be impossible for you to give up drugs and alcohol.
 Detox alone, however, will not guarantee sobriety.
 Sobriety comes not only from rehab but also from successfully finding authentic joys in your life which do not involve using.
 This is the heart of a treatment program at Bayview Recovery.

-You can reach Bayview Recovery at 855.478.3650 today, where one of our recovery specialists can get you started on your path to personalized treatment.
-Bayview Recovery puts all its resources behind understanding you, your struggles and your strengths, giving you the instruction and support that can help make your recovery possible.
-Bayview Recovery will be behind you, for every step.
+You can reach Bayview Recovery on our contact page or by calling 855.478.3650 today.
+When you call, one of our recovery specialists can get you started on your path to personalized treatment.
+Bayview Recovery puts all its resources behind understanding you, your struggles, and your strengths, giving you the instruction and support that can help make your recovery possible.
+Bayview Recovery will be at your side for every step.